 Alberta has the fourth highest number of newcomer youth in the country.
 Statistics Canada stated that Canada saw its largest influx ever of international immigrants in the spring of 2016– 86,216 newcomers, and Alberta’s share of that number was 12,050, or nearly 14 percent of the total (June 2016).

 Studies show that there are significant settlement challenges for newcomer youth.
 They have a limited time to learn English, to adapt to a new culture, to catch up academically to Canadian-born students, and to develop the skills necessary to seek employment.
-Consequently, they are vulnerable to social isolation, poverty, depression and anxiety, dropping out of high school, unemployment, and long-term challenges to integration.
+Consequently, they are vulnerable to social isolation, poverty, depression and anxiety, dropping out of high school, unemployment and long-term challenges to integration.

 Multi-barriered newcomer youth need information and access to services, social and emotional support, employment support, and opportunities for cultural bridging so that they can develop the confidence, self-esteem, positive sense of identity, skills, resources and social capital necessary for them to become healthy, integrated self-sufficient adults.

-About Beltline Youth Connections (BYC)
+About Building Youth Connections (BYC)

-Beltline Youth Connections works to support newcomer youth to become healthy, integrated and self-sufficient adults by equipping them to meet their personal, social, community, educational and employment goals.
+Building Youth Connections works to support newcomer youth to become healthy, integrated and self-sufficient adults by equipping them to meet their personal, social, community, educational and employment goals.

 For more information on Immigration and Settlement Services, please contact our main line at 403-276-9981.